University of Cape Town: Apartheid era

 Apart from establishing itself as a leading research and teaching university in the decades that followed, UCT earned itself the nickname "Moscow on the Hill" during the period 1960 to 1990 for its sustained opposition to apartheid, particularly in higher education.

+In 1968 the university withdrew the appointment of a black lecturer, Archie Mafeje, under pressure from the government which had declared it a white educational institution.
+This led to a nine-day protest by hundreds of students; an early example of resistance to apartheid by progressive whites.

 The university admitted its first small group of black students in the 1920s.
 The number of black students remained relatively low until the 1980s and 90s, when the institution, reading and welcoming the signs of change in the country, committed itself to a deliberate and planned process of internal transformation.

 From the 1980s to the early 1990s, the number of black students admitted to the university rose by 35 percent.
 By 2004, nearly half of UCT's 20,000 students were black and just under half of the student body was female.
 Today the university boasts having one of the most diverse campuses in South Africa.

 Post-Apartheid era

 Rhodes Must Fall (#RhodesMustFall on social media) was a protest movement that began on 9 March 2015, originally directed against a statue at the University of Cape Town (UCT) that commemorates Cecil Rhodes.
 The campaign for the statue's removal received global attention and led to a wider movement to "decolonise" education across South Africa.
 On 9 April 2015, following a UCT Council vote the previous night, the statue was removed.